Also available in: Español (Spanish)

-Sometimes it is more difficult to diagnose depression in dads because its signs are more complicated for men.
+Sometimes it is more difficult to diagnose depression in male parents because its signs are more complicated for men.
 Common perception is that depression includes sadness and crying.
-But depression in men can include sleep deprivation, irritability, anger, working constantly, drinking and gambling, or having an affair.
+But depression in male partners can include sleep deprivation, irritability, anger, working constantly, drinking and gambling, or being absent from the home for longer periods of time than normal or expected.

 Chat with an Expert — For DADS